-The following image indicates the location of the memory modules and provides a visual representation of the installation procedure.
+The following images indicate the location of the memory modules and provides a visual representation of the installation procedure.

-- 1. Align the notch on the memory module with the tab on the memory-module slot. - 2.
-Slide the memory module firmly into the slot at an angle and press the memory module down until it clicks into place. - i NOTE: If you do not hear the click, remove the memory module and reinstall it.
+- 1. Align the notch on the memory with the tab on the memory-module slot. - 2.
+Slide the memory firmly into the slot and press the memory module down until it clicks into place. - i) NOTE: If you do not hear the click, remove the memory module and reinstall it. - 3.
+Close the memory module door and press down firmly till it clicks in place.